-- The stream survey shall extend an appropriate distance within the stream channel.
-In general, a minimum distance of 25 bankfull widths upstream and downstream of the PODand a.
-The total stream survey length shall be a minimum of 50 bankfull widths will capture the variability within a given stream.
+- 1. The stream survey shall extend in the channel a minimum distance of 25 bankfull widths upstream and downstream of the POD.
+The total stream survey length shall be a minimum of 50 bankfull widths.

 - 2. Quarterly surveys using appropriate sampling and/or collection equipment shall be conducted to determine the presence of fish, aquatic non-fish vertebrates, and/or aquatic benthic macroinvertebrates.
 These surveys shall be conducted in the spring, summer, fall, and winter, for at least two years; unless it is demonstrated that the presence of fish, aquatic non-fish vertebrates, and/or aquatic benthic macroinvertebrates can be determined in a shorter time period.

 - 3. A survey of instream habitat conditions shall be made at low flows during the diversion season.
 Examples of instream habitat condition metrics that could be measured include:

 - a.
 Mean residual pool depth

 - b.
 Mean riffle crest depth

 - c.
 Mean riffle width

 - d.
 Mean channel bankfull width

 - e.
 Mean channel longitudinal gradient

 - f.
 Water temperature

 - g.
 Amount and type of cover

 - h.
 Substrate type

 - 4. A visual survey shall be made after a storm runoff event for evidence of sediment transport.
 Such evidence may include, but is not limited to, the presence of gravel bars and deposits composed of gravel and sand.
 Annotated photographs must be provided for documentary evidence.